 Julia C. Spencer

-Exploring Waters features work that is interested in various scenes, landscapes, and abstract patterns that are found in the nature of water.
-The art presented in this show is from the Avivo ArtWorks Collective, which is a group of professional artists committed to supporting each other in art and recovery.
+Reflections features work that explores our autobiographical stories.
+Some first-person, diary-like, and self-referential, the art presented in this show is from the Avivo ArtWorks Collective, which is a group of professional artists committed to supporting each other in art and recovery.

 Park Square Theatre